-- Unlike Watson Machine Learning model entries, which have different fact sheets for models and deployments, fact sheets for external models combine information for the model and deployments on the same page.
+- Unlike Watson Machine Learning model use cases, which have different fact sheets for models and deployments, fact sheets for external models combine information for the model and deployments on the same page.

-- Multiple assets can be created with the same name in the Platform assets catalog.
+- Multiple assets with the same name can be created in a catalog.
 To differentiate them the tags development, pre-production and production are assigned automatically to reflect their state.

 Parent topic: Managing an inventory of model assets.